35 Tips to market your event for FREE!

 Engage your local press/media/blog to post guest articles/industry related articles with a link to your event page.
 Don’t publish this as a press release, instead use smart content associating with your event.

 Create text videos by converting your blogs or event contents to quick video.
 You can use Typito and Rocketium for such video, easy to produce and impactful.
+Here is an awesome guide on how to use videos as the key ingredient in your Event Marketing Mix.

 Make your event-day an unforgettable experience!
 Generate the best impact and takeaway for each participant.
 This is crucial for your next event.